hpigot/hpigot.github.io/_posts/2017-10-06-clubsetup.md

 |         | Karma Nyima     | 9     | Male   |         | Tenzin Norbu      | 7     | Male   |
 |         |                 |       |        |         | Tsewang Gyalzen   | 7     | Male   |

 We've done one activity since selecting the Team Leaders and it went very well.
 On the Thursday before the activity, we met with the leaders.
 We reviewed what their position means, and reminded them that their job is to represent the best interests of all the club members.
-After explaining the new group-structure, we asked them to pay special attention to the younger kids to make sure they're understanding the material as well as the older kids and getting any extra support they may need.
+After explaining the new group structure, we asked them to pay special attention to the younger kids to make sure they're understanding the material as well as the older kids and getting any extra support they may need.
 We also talked about how to answer questions by helping their peers reach their own conclusions, rather than just telling them the answer or immediately showing them how to do something.

-The leaders really stepped up to the plate to help out their group-mates during [Activity 7][], having already gone through it and asked questions during our Thursday preview.
+The leaders really stepped up to the plate to help out their group-mates during [Activity 7][], having already gone through it and asked questions during the Thursday preview.
 Their help with organizing the students and taking attendance helped things move smoothly.
 It was great to see the older leaders mentoring the younger leaders, and the those leaders in-turn helping out the younger students.

 {% include gallery1 %}

 ### Makerspace in a Box

-Hosting the club We chose to run the activities on Saturday during the students' free time.
-Space is a big constraint here at [SMD][] school.
+Space is a big constraint at [SMD][] school.
 We get around this by using an empty classroom or the computer lab for the activities, but we still need a place to store and organize all of our parts and tools.
 The solution is a crude Makerspace-In-A-Box.
-We've managed to fit many of the goodies you'd hope to find at a Makerspace into two aluminum boxes that we can secure with padlocks and store next to our desk in the school office.
+We've managed to fit many of the goodies you'd hope to find at a Makerspace into two aluminum boxes that we can secure with padlocks and store next to our desks in the school office.
 Before each activity we transfer the things we need from the boxes to the classroom.
-All of our parts and tools of 2017-10-09 are listed in [this spreadsheet][parts].
+All of our parts and tools as of 2017-10-09 are listed in [this spreadsheet][parts].

 {% include gallery-3x-2 %}